UPDATED 8/7/2024

 NAVSHIPS Technical Manual 95322 (TCS-12) states that the transmitter power output measured at the PA tube plates is 40 watts on CW, 20 watts on phone.
 Certainly an odd way to measure power output but it further states that approximately 60% of those levels are actually delivered to the antenna.
 This of course is the result of the output network inefficiently coupling RF power into the electrically short antenna.
 Depending upon the actual antenna used, your mileage may vary.

 Above: Mark’s superb MZ-1 Radio Jeep equipped with a TCS radio supporting USMC ground operations.
 Camp Delta at Tower Park Military Vehicle Collectors of California annual camp out.
 Note the dual rear wheels to handle the extra weight and to enhance mobility across beaches.
 That louvered box between the seats is a mechanically-powered generator for the radio set.
-Runs from an engine power-takeoff.
+Belt-driven from an engine power-takeoff.

-Above: The TCS-9 Antenna Loading Coil, Navy Model COL-47205.
-Built by Collins, this well worn veteran was restored at some point in its life by the San Francisco Naval Shipyard “Shop 67”.
-Good thing; it has seen many years of service since then as well.
 This coil was used with the TCS transmitter when driving an electrically-short antenna on the lower frequencies.
 For example, the 20 foot whip on Elco and Higgins class PT Boats.
 It is simply a series-connected 97 microhenry air core coil with a 6 position tap switch; set it for maximum antenna current while tuning the TCS transmitter.
-Although the TCS output coupling network was designed for a 20 foot whip, it needed some additional inductance to tune-out the capacitance of these short antennas when operating on frequencies between 1500 and 3000 KC.

 As mentioned, the TCS was used well into the Vietnam war by many different types of vessels.
 During that era it was principally used as a backup to more modern equipment.
 But it STILL saw primary service in PT Boats.
-These were the PTF’s (Patrol Torpedo Fast) that were built in Norway for the US Navy and used in special warfare operations off the coast of North Vietnam.
-Later PTF’s (hulls 17-26) did not carry the TCS in Vietnam.
-See the “Fast Patrol Torpedo Boats” post elsewhere on this blog for more PTF details.

-Above: A photo of the Radio Room aboard a Nasty Class PTF of the 9-16 hull number series.
-Built in Norway based upon their “Tjeld” Class PT boats, the PTF’s 9-16 boats were built to US Navy specifications, the hulls and propulsion being essentially identical to the Norwegian design.
 It appears that the TCS shock mount is itself shock mounted.
 These boats (and crews) took a tremendous pounding while at-speed in heavy seas.
 Oddly, the equipment to its left appears not to be shock mounted – it may have been installed or placed temporarily.
 Its’ power cord suggests a temporary lash-up.
 (Official US Navy Photograph)

-Above we see the TCS mounted vertically on the port side of the boat under the 20 mm gun mount.
-Forward is to the right.
-Note the TCS antenna loading coil on the forward bulkhead above the TCS.
 Also shown is the AN/URR-13 UHF receiver mounted high and an unidentified large chassis with control box below it, likely a UHF transmitter or possibly an IFF set.
 The TCS was used aboard the Vietnam-era PTF boats until the GRC-109, and later the Collins ARC-94 (618T-*) replaced them.

 That is likely the TCS dynamotor power supply mounted on the deck underneath the operating table.
 PTF’s were used extensively in Vietnam and they relied upon HF radio to coordinate their operations with the US Fleet assets as well as their base back at Da Nang.
-Those operations were typically about 250 miles north of the DMZ, mostly over salt water.
-No problem for the TCS.

 Above: A Nasty Class PTF, one of the earlier boats that was equipped with the TCS Radio sets in Vietnam.